How is a heritage listed place determined?

 Are there public archives for researching the history of my house?

 Yes.
-Both Newcastle City Council and the University of Newcastle hold significant collections of research material obtained from around the Hunter region.
+Both City Of Newcastle and the University of Newcastle hold significant collections of research material obtained from around the Hunter region.

 The University of Newcastle Cultural Collections is located at the main campus library.
 Contact the University for more information about the collection and the level of public access available.